oxivanisher/d1doorbellmqtt/README.md

 ### Door Ring Event
 If a door ringing is detectet, it sends the payload `ringing` to `/d1doorbell/MAC address`.
+The pin is expected to be `HIGH` in normal state and `LOW` when ringing.

 ### Control
 It subscribes to two MQTT topics where it listens to the payload `open` to trigger the door opening: